phoenixthrush/AniWorld-Downloader-Docs/docs/Usage/Command-Line Arguments/Episode/Episode.md

 # Episode

+Here you can specify the desired input method for selecting episodes, whether it's a direct link, a file, a local video, or an external provider.

 ## Episode

 Select a specific episode from an anime series to download.
 This allows you to target a particular episode instead of downloading an entire season or series.